 Managing Alcohol Withdrawal During Coronavirus

 Alcohol withdrawal symptoms pose significant health threats.
 However, due to the limited movements caused by the coronavirus, accessing immediate help can be challenging.
-Implementing these few tips can help you to manage your alcohol withdrawal during coronavirus.
+These tips can help you manage your alcohol withdrawal during the coronavirus.
 However, you should seek medical attention if the symptoms you are experiencing are more severe.

 Eat Healthy Food & Drink Plenty of Water

-Ensure that your diet contains the right balance of proteins, carbohydrates, minerals, vitamins, and fats.
-This will help your body’s organs function properly, giving you the energy you will need to recover from an alcohol use disorder.
+Ensure that your diet balances proteins, carbohydrates, minerals, vitamins, and fats.
+This will help your body’s organs function properly, giving you the energy to recover from an alcohol use disorder.
 Heavy consumption of alcohol can cause a vitamin B1 deficiency, which can result in brain damage.
-Because of this, also ensure that you eat foods that are rich in vitamin B1 (thiamine) such as fish, meat, brown bread, and brown rice.
+Because of this, ensure that you eat foods rich in vitamin B1 (thiamine), such as fish, meat, brown bread, and brown rice.
 And don’t forget to stay hydrated!

 Taking a refreshing shower can be helpful if your body temperature rises to a dangerously high level.
 The shower will cool you down and relax you, helping you deal with possible feelings of anxiety.